To help you in your work as a tax adviser.

 HMRC have launched their Managing Deliberate Defaulters (MDD) programme, which aims to deter and tackle tax defaulters.
 Tax advisers need to be aware of the programme and may need to consider its implications, especially when engaging new clients.

-This guidance provides assistance for members who are representing clients at Tribunals, including considering ethical principles.
+This guidance provides assistance for members who are representing clients at Tribunals, including the consideration of ethical principles.

 - Updated Briefing Note - Guidance on UK/Swiss deal (25kb)